Compliance and enforcement policy for the Cannabis Act

 Disclaimer

-This document does not constitute part of the Cannabis Act (Act) or its associated Regulations.
-In the event of any inconsistency or conflict between that Act or Regulations and this document, the Act or the Regulations take precedence.
-This document is an administrative document that is intended to facilitate compliance with the Act, the Regulations and the applicable administrative policies by regulated parties.
-This document is not intended to provide legal advice regarding the interpretation or application of the Act or Regulations.
-If a regulated party has questions about legal obligations or responsibilities under the Act or Regulations, they should seek their own legal advice.
+This document does not constitute part of the Cannabis Act (the Act) or its associated regulations.
+In the event of any inconsistency or conflict between that Act or regulations and this document, the Act or the regulations take precedence.
+This document is an administrative document that is intended to facilitate compliance with the Act, the regulations and the applicable administrative policies by regulated parties.
+This document is not intended to provide legal advice regarding the interpretation or application of the Act or regulations.
+If a regulated party has questions about legal obligations or responsibilities under the Act or regulations, they should seek their own legal advice.

 To support the objectives of the Act, Health Canada collaborates with other federal partners, including the Canada Border Services Agency, the Canada Revenue Agency, and law enforcement, and works closely with partners across the federal Health Portfolio, including the Public Health Agency of Canada, the Canada Food Inspection Agency and the Pest Management Regulatory Agency.
 Health Canada also works closely with provincial and territorial governments.

-In addition to the requirements of the Act and its Regulations, other legislation may apply to some products, including but not limited to drugs that contain cannabis or cannabis accessories.
+In addition to the requirements of the Act and its regulations, other legislation may apply to cannabis and any person conducting any activities with cannabis.
 It is the responsibility of the regulated parties to be aware of all applicable requirements.

-The Act regulates a number of activities that may not necessarily require an authorization from Health Canada.
-These activities include, but are not limited to activities related to promotions and advertising including broadcasting and publishing, packaging and labelling of cannabis accessories, and activities related to cannabis accessories and services.
-It is the responsibility of regulated parties to ensure they comply with all applicable requirements of the Act or its Regulations.
+The Act also regulates activities that may not necessarily require an authorization from Health Canada.
+These activities include, but are not limited to, activities related to promotion and advertising (including broadcasting and publishing), packaging and labelling of cannabis accessories, and additional activities related to cannabis accessories (such as display and sale).
+It is the responsibility of regulated parties to ensure they comply with all applicable requirements of the Act or its regulations.

 Health Canada's Compliance and Enforcement Policy Framework identifies the following principles that guide the department's compliance and enforcement activities.
 The following guiding principles are described in the framework and apply to all activities undertaken under this policy.